vaugerbird/sstv-backpack/README.md

     * Simplest version with only a voltage regulator circuit, PTT circuit, 2 switches, a buzzer, and the ESP32-CAM
     * Requires external board for flashing and a serial monitor
 2. v1.1:
+    * 2 sub-versions:
+        * v1.1.1: CH340C version, uses the CH340C for USB-to-UART and has CC resistors for full USB type C compatibility.
+        * v1.1.0: FT231XS version, uses the FTDI FT231XS for USB-to-UART and does **not** have CC resistors.
+I don't recommend this version for many reasons, unless it is difficult to get the CH340C.
-    * Still mostly through-hole and hand-solderable, albeit with some fine-pitch components like the FTDI chip
+    * Still mostly through-hole and hand-solderable, albeit with some fine-pitch components like the USB-to-UART chip.
     * Retains all the same functionality of v1.0, but adds an FTDI USB-to-Serial chip for flashing and a serial monitor.
-    * The board is quite cramped and may be hard to work with
+    * The board is quite cramped and may be hard to work with.
 3. v1.2 (WIP):
     * Switch to an mostly top-mounted SMD design, while still being hand-solderable
     * Retain all features of the v1.1 board